AyubsWrld/Zettelkatsen/Programming/Algorithms/Brute force & Exhaustion Search/Brute force framework.md

 Direct implementation of solving problems  .
 This is done through trying all possibilities until a satisfactory solution is found .
 No specific method or meaning .

+It leverages the computers capacity to punch a lot of numbers at the cost of efficiency and correctness

 **Feynman def'n**
 ___